JonasToth/macrobm/README.md

 ## Features Todo

-- command to create a configuration as starting point as example to modify
+- command to create a configuration as starting point as example to modify - high
+- status output for the complete process, how many cmds failed, how long did it take - high and ez
+- whowins subcommand to compare many results and find the winner for each category and case - mid
+- check subcommand, that will compare the statistics against a defined requirement and return 0 or -1 if the requirements are met or not. usefull for ci - mid
+- Spawn runs until statistics stabilize - low
 - allow groups in the config, hierarchy, until "cases" is found.
-These are then used to configure the runs, the rest are namespaces
+These are then used to configure the runs, the rest are namespaces - low, files are enough i think
-- environment variables must be handled correct
+- environment variables must be handled correct - low
-- check subcommand, that will compare the statistics against a defined requirement and return 0 or -1 if the requirements are met or not. usefull for ci
-- Spawn runs until statistics stabilize
-- status output for the complete process, how many cmds failed, how long did it take

 ## Tests Todo